PhiniteLab/system-dynamic-library/README.md

  - obtaining time response characteristics of the system
  - creating solver design to be implemented on embedded systems

+Which kinds of projects can utilize the basis of this codes?

+ - Engine design (physic motors)
+ - VR/AR application
+ - Embedded software simulation
+ - Estimation and Control of Physical Systems
+ - Real time engine application

 For more detailed information about us,

   http://www.phinitelab.com/